SSWConsulting/SSW.Rules.Content/rules/authentication-do-you-have-a-user-friendly-registration-and-sign-in-screen/rule.md

 ![Figure: Good example - friendly sign in screen for many new visitors](GoodloginScreen.gif)
 :::

-For a web site that expects few first-time visitors, this is a good sign in screen, as it is clean and concise:
+For a website that expects few first-time visitors, this is a good sign in screen, as it is clean and concise:

 ::: good